Luke Mably

-Thomas Luke Mably is an English actor.
+Luke Mably is an English actor.

-Early life

-Mably was born in London, England.
-He attended the Birmingham School of Speech and Drama.

 Career

 Mably portrayed White in the thriller Exam under the direction of Stuart Hazeldine.
 He had a lead role in the 2010 supernatural drama television series The Gates.
-He also played Prince Edvard in The Prince & Me.
+He also played Prince/King Edvard in The Prince & Me.

 In 2011, Mably portrayed alcoholic civilian neurosurgeon Dr. Simon Hill on the Global Canadian-British medical drama, Combat Hospital.